 And what else could the seven-year-old in front of the TV take away from this incident but that princesses must have straight hair?

 As I got older, I realised Mia Thermopolis wasn’t the only girl to succumb to prevailing standards of hair beauty.
 The list of stars with tamed manes goes on and on: Nicole Kidman, Andie McDowell, Keri Russell, and Julia Roberts, to name a few.

 Like Mia, I, too, spent years trying to coax the bigness into leaving my hair.
 I, too, went to salons where the Big Reveal was touted as an occasion for celebration.
-Stylists applied heat to my curls until my hair flowed dead to my shoulders, then swirled me around so I could get a glimpse of a new me who will last until my next shower.
+Stylists applied heat to my curls until my hair flowed dead to my shoulders, then swirled me around so I could get a glimpse of a new me who would last until my next shower.
 I knew I would receive many more compliments that week.
-I knew I’ll feel a bit more like royalty.
+I knew I’d feel a bit more like royalty.

 But now, older, wiser, and more suspicious of blowouts, I wished that seven-year-old with sitting in front of the TV had some curly-haired heroines.

 I wish that seven-year-old had Merida, maybe, whose floppy red curls don’t stop her from being a master archer and saving her mother from eternal bear-dom.

 Or River Song from Doctor Who, the Doctor’s only intellectual equal, who can wield a gun as well as she can spit out a stellar comeback.